selectel/terraform-provider-selectel/website/docs/r/dbaas_kafka_datastore_v1.html.markdown

 * `region` - (Required) Pool where the database is located, for example, `ru-3`.
 Changing this creates a new cluster.
 Learn more about available pools in the [Availability matrix](https://docs.selectel.ru/en/control-panel-actions/availability-matrix/#managed-databases).

 * `subnet_id` - (Required) Unique identifier of the associated subnet.
 Changing this creates a new cluster.
-For a public subnet, retrieved from the [selectel_vpc_subnet_v2](https://registry.terraform.io/providers/selectel/selectel/latest/docs/resources/vpc_subnet_v2) resource.
-For a private subnet, retrieved from the [openstack_networking_subnet_v2](https://registry.terraform.io/providers/terraform-provider-openstack/openstack/latest/docs/resources/networking_subnet_v2) resource of the OpenStack provider.
+Retrieved from the [selectel_vpc_subnet_v2](https://registry.terraform.io/providers/selectel/selectel/latest/docs/resources/vpc_subnet_v2) resource for a public subnet, or from the [openstack_networking_subnet_v2](https://registry.terraform.io/providers/terraform-provider-openstack/openstack/latest/docs/resources/networking_subnet_v2) resource of the OpenStack provider for a private subnet.

 * `type_id` - (Required) Unique identifier of the cluster type.
 Changing this creates a new cluster.
 Retrieved from the [selectel_dbaas_datastore_type_v1](https://registry.terraform.io/providers/selectel/selectel/latest/docs/data-sources/dbaas_datastore_type_v1) data source.